This cauliflower chocolate cake might be the most “out there” recipe I’ve ever posted.

 - 2 tbsp ground flax - You can omit; it just won’t rise as much

-- 1/3 cup sugar of choice or xylitol
+- 1/3 cup sugar, or xylitol for sugar free

 - 1/2 to 1 cup mini chocolate chips - not optional; omit at own risk